corwinkuiper/grapher/README.md

 A list of what I would like this script to be in the future, if I feel like improving it.

+- [ ] Derive some file structure from headers.
+- [ ] Ability to be called from python.
+- [ ] Specification of size of graph.
+- [ ] Save to file directly.
+- [ ] Culmination of a lot of the above -> [pythontex](https://www.ctan.org/pkg/pythontex) or similar.

+### Done

+Things I've completed having previously been in TODO.

 - [x] Split script into standalone functions such that more advanced logic can be used.
-- [ ] Derive some file structure from headers.
 - [x] More regression types, maybe.